|

 will work but requires a bit more effort.
 Also, it's easier

-to play heel up technique with drum fills.
+to play heel up technique with quick drum fills.

 8. Books: There are many good drum